Amit775/Hostel/README.md

 	every component, module, directive, service, application. platform (let's call them angular entities :-)) have an injected injector that we can use if we inject it into the constructor.  `constructor(private injector: Injector) { }`

 * It's hirarchical
-	actually, the injector is not the same one for all angular entities. every instance of an entity has it's own injector. but the DI mechanism is hirarchical - means, if a component want to use some service, the DI check if it's own injector have that service, if not it checks in the parent injector etc. until the root component (or the platform!).
+	actually, the injector is not the same one for all angular entities. every instance of an entity has it's own injector. but the DI mechanism is hirarchical - means, if a component want to use some service, the DI check if the component's injector have that service, if not it checks in the parent injector etc. until the root component (or the platform!).

 * It's accssesible
 	The main usage we do with the DI is to inject services (we can inject almost everything!).
 When we create a service, we set the property `providedIn` that means the level of the injector in the hirarchy that the service will be available at.